afters/couch-incarnate/README.md

 - not properly tested
 - limited input validation
 - limited error-handling
-- persistence still requires a little more work
 - only JS map and reduce functions are supported
 - map functions aren't sandboxed
 - no SSL